rruizriol/Conference-central/README.md

 ## Task

-1. Create a new user named ***grader***
+1. Add Sessions to a Conference

         sudo adduser grader

-2. Give the grader the permission to sudo
+2. Add Sessions to User Wishlist

         sudo nano /etc/sudoers.d/grader
         # Add this line and save the file
         grader ALL=(ALL) NOPASSWD:ALL

-3. Copy authorized keys to new user and set privileges
+3. Work on indexes and queries

         cd /home/grader
         mkdir .ssh